vvaezian/Popularity-Ranking-of-Programming-Languages/README.md

 ## Popularity of Programming Languages (Based on Stack Overflow Data)

-**To interactively explore the data on a public dashboard click [here](https://metabase.intellimenta.com/public/dashboard/f9b5e04b-9755-489d-9f5d-6adc3e3806fd).
-To access the dashboard in night-mode click [here](https://metabase.intellimenta.com/public/dashboard/f9b5e04b-9755-489d-9f5d-6adc3e3806fd#theme=night).**
+**To interactively explore the data on a public dashboard click [here](https://metabase.intellimenta.com/public/dashboard/f9b5e04b-9755-489d-9f5d-6adc3e3806fd) (you can also try the dashboard in [night-mode](https://metabase.intellimenta.com/public/dashboard/f9b5e04b-9755-489d-9f5d-6adc3e3806fd#theme=night)).**

 ### FAQ
 <details><summary>How are the Popularity Index and other measures calculated?</summary>